thepensionsregulator/govuk-frontend-aspnetcore-extensions/docs/components/task-list-summary.md

 ## Umbraco

-When you add a 'Task list summary' component to a block list in Umbraco, it will automatically display the count of tasks for all 'Task list' components on the same page.
+When you add a 'Task list summary' component to a block list in Umbraco, it will automatically display the count of tasks for all 'Task list' components in the same block list or its descendants.